atrettel/windbag/design.md

   precise implementation is still unclear to me.

 - The command design pattern leaves a log and makes it clear what the program is doing at one moment or another.
+This aids in repeatability.

 - I have considered using the subdomain data structure as the output of the averaging operation, but this presents several issues.
 The primary advantage